 The THC level varies between strains, but most Kush strains do have a heavy, relaxing effect – perfect for those with insomnia or sleep issues.
 Most notable for their sleepy state, Kush strains will have many users on the couch in nap mode.

 Are All Kush Strains Indica?

 Indica or Sativa?: This question could spark a massive debate.
 Many dispensaries list Kush strains as Indica-dominant hybrids, but there are certainly strains of Kush that are Sativa-dominant.
 It really depends on the strain.

 Let’s look at some of the more popular Kush strains:

 - Afghan Kush

 - Critical Kush

 Remember, new strains are continuously being introduced as the world of cannabis and plant science continues to evolve and mature.

 Are you looking to try out a Kush strain for the first time?
-Come by and visit us at a nearby Euphoria Wellness location.
+Come by and visit Euphoria Wellness.
 Our staff is incredibly knowledgeable about each strain on our menu, and they can help guide you through the process of finding the perfect strain for your unique situation.
 So, what are you waiting for?
 Stop by and give it a try.